All The World’s a Stage

 Introduction

 With courses ranging from acting to stagecraft to history and literature, Russell Sage College produces well-rounded artists — both onstage and off.
-Theatre is, by its nature, a hands-on experience, and you’ll be exposed to every part of it through our robust schedule of live productions — up to 70 performances a year.
-Students applying for admission must perform an entrance audition.
+This is a hands-on degree program, and you’ll be involved in every part of Sage’s robust schedule of live productions — up to 70 performances a year.

 Faculty